 Hours are usually regular, but you might sometimes need to do weekend or evening work.

 You need a degree in occupational therapy – the entry requirements are 4 Highers, usually including English and sometimes a science subject, preferably Biology.
 National 5 Maths is also required.

-In Scotland three universities offer degree courses in Occupational Therapy: Glasgow Caledonian University, Queen Margaret University in Edinburgh and The Robert Gordon University in Aberdeen.
+In Scotland three universities offer degree courses in Occupational Therapy: Glasgow Caledonian University, Queen Margaret University in Edinburgh and Robert Gordon University in Aberdeen.

 If you are already a graduate with a good Honours degree in a related field you could qualify by taking an approved accelerated postgraduate programme, such as an MSc or PgDip in Occupational Therapy (Pre-Registration).
 These are usually two-year full time courses.
-In Scotland they are offered by Glasgow Caledonian University and Queen Margaret University, Edinburgh.
+In Scotland they are offered by Edinburgh Napier University, Glasgow Caledonian University and Queen Margaret University, Edinburgh.

 You could complete the Higher National Certificate (HNC) in Occupational Therapy Support at Glasgow Clyde College.
 Successful completion of this course leads to entry to one of the universities mentioned above.
 Entry to the HNC requires 2 Highers, preferably including English, or a relevant National Certificate (NC).

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.